 SCs, like CSs, become binding on an individual basis to the applicant as part of an agreed CB.

 Guidance Material (GM) is non-binding explanatory and interpretation material on how to achieve the requirements contained in the Basic Regulation, the IRs, the AMCs and the CSs.
 It contains information, including examples, to assist the user in the correct understanding and application of the Basic Regulation, its IRs, AMCs and the CSs.

-Frequently Asked Questions: FAQs are published on the Agency (EASA) website and cover a wide range of material.
+Frequently Asked Questions: FAQs are published on the EASA website and cover a wide range of material.
 Although the information contained in the FAQs is a summary of existing law or procedures, it may contain the results of a more complex interpretation of IR or other rules of law.
 In such cases there is always an internal quality consultation within the Agency prior to the publication of the FAQ on the website.
-The Agency FAQs are necessary to share information and enable to get a common understanding.
+The EASA FAQs are necessary to share information and enable to get a common understanding.

-These FAQs are not additional GM.
+The FAQs are not additional GM.